-We are a meeting point for projects around the world.
 We are design-led and research-orientated.
-Also, we are critical about what we do.
+We are critical about what we do.
 But we have lots of fun as we love the challenge of the craft of building.

 A Small Studio Ltd. was founded in 2011 by Helena Rivera.
 Helena trained in architecture at University College London and the Royal College of Art.
 She is a fully qualified Architect registered on the Architects Registration Board (ARB) and chartered with the Royal Institute of British Architects (RIBA).
 Helena is specialised in the British planning system and has a Doctorate (PhD) in Regional Planning from the Bartlett School of Planning (UCL).

 Helena is Visiting Lecturer at the University of Greenwich and together with Kalliopi she leads a master’s unit in Landscape Architecture and Urbanism.
 She is a Board member of the local Business Improvement District (BID) and is part of the RIBA mentoring scheme for students.

 Helena grew up in the Netherlands and has always ridden a bike in the city.
 She is actually Colombian and takes her black coffee seriously.
 She has lived in London 25 years and loves the city.

 Kalliopi Bouzounieraki is an Associate Architect at A Small Studio and joined the practice in 2017.
 She is a fully qualified Architect registered on the Architects Registration Board (ARB).
 Kalliopi grew up on a Greek island, drawing classical columns since an early child.
 At the age of 18 she moved to the UK where she completed her Architecture studies at Kingston University, the University of Edinburgh and University of Brighton.